DSeiferth/PoreAnalyser/README.md

     c) Second optimization with larger boundaries for parameters to further increase ellipsoid.
 The loop takes around 60s to complete...

 # Conent and Usage of (zipped) HOLE output files
-example: uploaded_file.name = '7tu9_aligned_z.pdb'
+example: pdb_name = '7tu9_aligned_z.pdb'
+- pdb files
-- uploaded_file.name: uploaded pdb file
+  - pdb_name: uploaded pdb file (aligned to z-axis)
+  - pdb_name + '_circle.pdb': point cloud for pore surface
+- vmd files
-- uploaded_file.name+".pdb.vmd": vmd surface for uploaded pdb file
+  - pdb_name + ".vmd": vmd surface for uploaded pdb file
   - "visualise_pathway_hole.tcl": vmd script for plotting the pore surface; the script can be used in the following way: "vmd -e visualise_pathway_hole.tcl -args  7tu9_aligned_z.pdb 7tu9_aligned_z.vmd"
-- uploaded_file.name + '_circle.pdb': point cloud for pore surface
+- other files
   - "hole_pathway_profile.csv": A DataFrame containing the results of the hole analysis, with the following columns:
     - 'Label z [A]': the z-coordinate of each point along the pore axis.
     - 'Label Radius [A]': the radius of the pore at each point.
     - 'Label' corresponds to the labels provided in the `labels` parameter in the hole_analysis.analysis() function.
   - "README.md"
   - "hole.out": HOLE output
   - "hole_pathway_profile."+fig_format: pathway profile figure in desired format

 # Conent and Usage of (zipped) output files for pathfinding with an ellipsoidal probe particle
-exampleL pdb_name = 7tu9_aligned_z
+example: pdb_name = 7tu9_aligned_z
 - vmd files
   - pdb_name+'.pdb_pathway_ellipse.vmd'
   - "visualise_pathway_hole.tcl"